• Skip to primary navigation

 2. Will you travel a lot or advertise online?
 If the answer is yes to either, the Ink Business Preferred card is the way to go.

-3. If you answer yes to both question above, then I'd get both cards.
+3. If you answer yes to both questions above, then I’d get both cards.
 You can then transfer the points you earn from the Ink Business Cash over to the Ink Business Preferred and get the 25% bonus on travel booked through Chase.

 4. If you answer no to the above three questions, the flat 1.5% cash back of the Ink Business Unlimited is probably the best card.